Check out the trends appearing throughout Broadway shows this fall

 - Maybe Happy Ending lets Darren Criss step up as a robot.

-- McNeal tickets marks the Broadway debut of Robert Downey Jr. alongside vets Melora Hardin, Andrea Martin, and Ruthie Ann Miles.
+- McNeal marks the Broadway debut of Robert Downey Jr. alongside vets Melora Hardin, Andrea Martin, and Ruthie Ann Miles.

 - Our Town is populated by Jim Parsons, Katie Holmes, Zoey Deutch, Richard Thomas, Ephraim Sykes, and Julie Halston.